 I just bought the American History Indigenous people curriculum.
 What a steal at $25.
 I can't say enough good things about these literature-based lessons for my 6 year old.
 Includes neuro diverse and differently abled children.
 This is the secular curriculum that fits my UU values!!

 I downloaded it yesterday and I'm really impressed with the amount of detail/direction provided at such a great price.
 Thank you!

 As a former elementary teacher with over 40 years of classroom experience, I must say how impressed I am with Five Senses Literature Lessons.
 I appreciate the effort that Laura has made in listing not just resources and materials, but also in creating the addendum.
 I love that some of the ideas encourage community responsibility and discovery, along with second language opportunities.
 I think this is a fantastic buy and a terrific way to provide children with a fun learning environment.

 American History from the Begining

-This unit includes stories from fourteen different Native American tribes from different regions of North America, including Mexico and Canada, and spans thousands of years of history.
-This unit study covers a wide range of Native American tribes and Indigenous People, including: Lenape, Cherokee, Mound Builders, Lakota, Inuit, Mogollon, Zapotec, Hawaiians, and Navajo.
+This unit includes stories from fourteen different Native American nations from different regions of North America, including Mexico and Canada, and spans thousands of years of history.
+This unit study covers a wide range of Native American nations and Indigenous People, including: Lenape, Cherokee, Mound Builders, Lakota, Inuit, Mogollon, Zapotec, Hawaiians, and Navajo.

 The goal of this unit study is to convey the complexity of the Native American story in a child-friendly manner.
 The tribes and stories included have been selected to give your child an understanding of how there were many different groups of Indigenous People who not only lived here before European settlers but to make clear that they are still here today.